Hypotonic Cerebral Palsy

 Brain imaging such as MRI scans can help identify injury to the cerebellum or other motor-control areas.
 Blood tests and genetic screening may be done to rule out other causes of hypotonia.

-Tracking developmental milestones helps doctors determine whether low tone is temporary or linked to cerebral palsy.
-Early detection allows therapy to begin at the most effective stage.
+Doctors will also track a child's developmental milestones to determine whether low tone is temporary or linked to cerebral palsy.
+Early diagnosis is important so that therapy can start at the most effective stage.

-Hypotonic CP can sometimes lead to secondary health challenges if left untreated.
+Hypotonic cerebral palsy can sometimes lead to secondary health challenges if it is left untreated.
 Because muscles are weak, joints may become unstable, and scoliosis can develop from poor posture.

 Feeding problems can also lead to poor nutrition or growth delays.
-Depending on the extent of brain injury, children may also experience speech difficulties, vision or hearing problems, and seizures.
+Depending on the severity of brain injury, some children may also experience speech difficulties, vision or hearing problems, and seizures.

 Common complications include: